 Paint The Mirrored Wall – Permanent Coverup

 Customize an otherwise mundane mirror with paints for a personalized expression of home decor.
-While many types of paint stick to mirror glass, some adhere better than others, such as glass paints or craft enamels.
+While many types of paint stick to reflective panes, some adhere better than others, such as glass paints or craft enamels.

-Acrylic and water-based enamel craft paints adhere to mirrors and dry to a similar appearance.
-When acrylic paint dries, it’s easy to scrape it off the glass, but this shouldn’t be an issue with a mirror.
+Acrylic and water-based enamel craft paints adhere to reflective surfaces and dry to a similar appearance.
+When acrylic paint dries, it’s easy to scrape it off the glass, but this shouldn’t be an issue with reflective panels.

 How To Cover A Mirrored Wall With Fabric?

-Cut up any fabric that looks good and tacks it to the wall above and below the mirror for a cheap and easy alternative.
+Cut up any good fabric and tack it to the wall above and below the mirror for a cheap and easy alternative.
 This option is not the most visually appealing, but it serves as a temporary fix or a low-cost alternative when the others are unavailable.

 Best Fabric Options: